-8 days / 7 nights + meals & lodging, in Baker NV
+8 days / 7 nights, including meals & lodging, in Baker NV

-Dates: Sunday 21 May thru Sunday 28 July 2019.
+Inclusive Dates: Friday - Friday 4-11 August 2023.
 Training begins promptly at 1pm on Day 1 and will end by noon on Day 8.
 A ½-day off is scheduled mid-way thru the week to allow students to rest and explore the local area.

 Location and Directions: Located in tiny Baker, Nevada near the Utah border, our training will take place throughout the Snake Range of Mountains surrounded by the vast Great Basin Desert.
 Travel to Great Basin is an effort, but absolutely worth it.
 Our field sites in and around Great Basin National Park represent the “best-kept secret bat hot-spot” in the west.
 Additionally, the area is certified by the International Dark Sky Association, as an official “Dark Sky Park,” making stargazing and other astronomical pursuits among the best in the world.
 We have secured commodious lodging at our workshop headquarters, Hidden Canyon Retreat which is not only an excellent destination Lodge, but also boasts some great bat resources, right out the back door.

 Airport(s): The most convenient airport is McCarran International in Las Vegas (LAS), which is about 300 miles (4-1/2 hours) by vehicle.
 Other airports include Cedar City Regional Airport in Utah (CDC – 150 miles; 2-1/2 hours), Salt Lake City International (SLC - 250 miles; 3-3/4 hours), and Reno-Tahoe International (RNO - 400 miles; 6 hours).
 NOTE: Students must make their own travel arrangements to the workshop location.
 Nevada is on Pacific Time but nearby Utah is on Mountain Time, so students flying into and out of SLC must plan for the time-change accordingly.